Secure CheckoutPersonal information is secured with SSL technology.

 - Synthesizes current ecological models and explains how they are inter-connected

-- Contains examples throughout the book, walking the reading through scenarios with both real and simulated data
+- Contains numerous examples throughout the book, walking the reading through scenarios with both real and simulated data

 Graduate students and professionals in ecology, biogeography, conservation biology, fisheries and wildlife management